rollbar/docs/onboarding/apex.md

 2. To the question _What if existing component names conflict with ones in this package?_ answer: _Do not install_.

-3. Select the group of users you want to install Rollbar for Apex.
+3. Select the group of users you want to install Rollbar for Apex for.
 We recommend selecting _Install for All Users_.

 4. Click _Install_.